dthx2710/Dolicon-Blue-Archive/src/pages/student/shiroko.md

 exSkill:
   exCost: 2
   exText: Deals 400% damage to an enemy.
-normalText: Every 25 seconds, deals 193% damage to enemies in a specific circular AOE.
+normalText: Every 25 seconds, deals 193% damage to enemies in a specific circular area.
 enhancedText: Increases her critical rate by 14%.
 subText: While attacking, 20% chance to increase attack speed by 30.2% (30 sec) (CD 25 sec).